Vyxal/Vyxal/documentation/BuildTools.md

 from then on.
 If Vyxal v3 reaches stability without any such hiccups, then we may continue supporting both or drop support for sbt in favor of Mill.

+If you're a newcomer to Scala and don't plan on working on Scala projects other than Vyxal, then Mill is probably the best option for you.
+Do note that you may have to switch to sbt at some point if there are any problems, but there probably won't be.

 ## sbt

-If you know how to use sbt and everything already, you can skip to the [Vyxal-specific stuff](#vyxal-specific-stuff).
+If you know how to use sbt already, you can skip to the [Projects](#projects-for-sbt) section.

 ### Installation